Experience ANIP before reading the whole spec.

 app.Run();

-Same result in every language — 9 protocol endpoints, signed manifest, delegation-based auth, structured failures, and a verifiable audit log.
+Same result in every language: governed discovery, signed manifest, delegation-based auth, structured failures, approval/audit surfaces, and verifiable checkpoints.

 ANIP is not a spec waiting for implementations.
-It ships working runtimes, tools, and examples across five languages.
+It ships runtimes, Studio, Registry, CLI tooling, package workflows, and showcase systems.

 5 runtimes